ilbers/isar/doc/user_manual.md

 DISTRO_CONFIG_SCRIPT?= "raspbian-configscript.sh"
 DISTRO_KERNELS ?= "rpi rpi2 rpi-rpfv rpi2-rpfv"
 ```

+If the distribution has apt sources requiring authentication, users may add the following to e.g. `local.conf`:

+    ```
+    ISAR_APT_CREDS += "apt.restricted-server.com"
+    ISAR_APT_CREDS_apt.restricted-server.com = "my-user-name my-password-or-token"
+    ```

+Consider passing these credentials via (CI-protected) environment variables and refrain from leaving your credentials in `local.conf`.

 For RaspiOS a different DISTRO_KERNELS list is used:
  - `kernel` - for Raspberry Pi 1, Pi Zero, Pi Zero W, and Compute Module